nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   If you do not have lights/have no need to cycle them, skip this parameter.
 #   Default is to omit this.
 #   This can be a klipper output_pin or a macro as well.
 Refer to moonrakers "klipper_device" documentation.
-#   This parameter will be derpeciated in coming updates.
+#   This parameter will be deprecated in coming updates.
 #power_device: power
 #   This is the power device in moonraker, to which the power of the printer slave boards are connected to.
 #   A typical usage scenario is to shutdown power to the MCUs, but not to disable the host on which klipper is running.
 #   If you do not have such a setup, skip this.
 #   Default is to omit this.
-#   This parameter will be derpeciated in coming updates.
+#   This parameter will be deprecated in coming updates.
 #debug: false
 #   This enables extensive logging.
 Only use it for debugging/troubleshooting.
 #   Default is to omit this/false.